Mund/Zunge

 Bites/bitten Tongue: Ledum 6 C for puncture wounds with imprints of teeth, or as for cuts.
 Hydr.
 Merc-c.
 Mer-s. or Rhus-t. may also be considered.
 All in 6 C or 30 C.

 Red Tip of Tongue: Usually a dietary problem with excessively acid foods.
-Reduce acidity by increasing consumption of fruits and vegetables: Nat-c.
+Reduce acidity by increasing consumption of fruits and vegetables and Nat-c.
 6 C, Bell.
 6 C, Nat-p.
 6 C, Arg-n.
 6 C, Rhus-t.
 6 C or Sulph.30 C.

 White Salivation and bad, slimy taste.
 White ‘thrush’ tongue.
 Kali-c.
 6 C or Kali-m.
 6 C. Bry.
 6 C or Tarax.
 6 C might also be useful.
 For white patches, Tarax.
 2 C.